sumitgorwadiyaNord/Hotel-Booking/README.md

 # Kohin SDK

-A TypeScript SDK for blockchain and DeFi applications, providing API calls with access key and secret authentication.
+A TypeScript SDK for blockchain betting and insurance operations on the Polygon network.

 ## Installation